Influencer Marketing Strategy

 If you gift a product to an influencer in exchange for their own affiliate link, they must be clear about it.
 This is as simple as including something in a caption like: “FYI, I get a small percentage of the proceeds when you use my code!”

 Being upfront about brand-influencer relationships helps your recommendations stay honest.
-Likewise, it makes the audience value influencer’s words even more.
+Likewise, it makes the audience value the influencer’s words even more.

 example of the disclosure of an affiliate link on twitter